Tearsheet

 AI Analysis | Feedback

-Jon McKenzie, President & Chief Executive Officer
+Jon McKenzie.
+President & Chief Executive Officer

-Jon McKenzie became Director, President, and Chief Executive Officer of Cenovus Energy in 2023.
-With over 30 years of experience in the oil and gas industry, McKenzie previously served Cenovus as Chief Operating Officer and Executive Vice-President, and Executive Vice-President and Chief Financial Officer.
-He was an integral part of the 2021 strategic combination with Husky Energy, having served as the Chief Financial Officer at both Cenovus and Husky.
-McKenzie's career also includes roles as Chief Financial Officer and Chief Commercial Officer at Irving Oil, where he oversaw supply, trading, commercial aspects, and the coordination of business development projects involving pipelines, rail, and terminal operations.
-Before Irving Oil, he spent a decade at Suncor Energy, holding progressively senior finance and operations positions, including operational responsibility for Suncor's Fort McMurray upgrader.
-He currently serves on the Board of Directors for Irving Oil and as the Vice Chairman of the Board of Governors at the Canadian Association of Petroleum Producers (CAPP).
+Jon McKenzie became President & Chief Executive Officer in April 2023 and is also a Director of Cenovus Energy.
+He has over 30 years of finance and operations experience in the Canadian oil and gas industry.
+Prior to his current role, he served as Executive Vice-President & Chief Operating Officer and Executive Vice-President & Chief Financial Officer at Cenovus.
+He was an integral part of the 2021 strategic combination with Husky Energy, having served as Chief Financial Officer at both Cenovus and Husky.
+McKenzie also held positions as Chief Financial Officer and Chief Commercial Officer at Irving Oil, where he was responsible for various commercial aspects including business development projects related to pipelines, rail, and terminal operations.
+Before that, he spent 10 years at Suncor Energy, holding increasingly senior roles in finance and operations, including operating responsibility for the company's upgrader in Fort McMurray.
+He currently serves on the Board of Irving Oil and Chairs the Board at the Canadian Association of Petroleum Producers (CAPP).

-Karamjit S. Sandhar, Executive Vice-President & Chief Financial Officer
+Kam Sandhar.
+Executive Vice-President & Chief Financial Officer

-Jeff Lawson, Executive Vice-President, Corporate Development & Chief Sustainability Officer
+Jeff Lawson.
+Executive Vice-President, Corporate Development & Chief Sustainability Officer

 AI Analysis | Feedback